appcues/appcues-react-native-module/README.md

 }
 ```

 **iOS** - your application must target iOS 11+ to install the SDK, and iOS 13+ to render Appcues content.
-Update the iOS project xcodeproj to set the deployment target, if needed - typically in `iOS/Runner.xcodeproj`.
+Update the iOS project xcodeproj to set the deployment target, if needed.
 In the application's `Podfile`, include at least this minimum version.
 ```rb
 # Podfile
 platform :ios, '11.0'